 I may keep my eyes peeled for bigger (holiday) brooches or some things that are more specific to each of our personalities and interests, but for now I am happy with these little snowflakes that I had on hand.
 The initials were from stash, picked up at a thrift store last year.

-To keep from adding even more thickness to wear the hanging loops attach, I just did a single layer of wool.
+To keep from adding even more thickness to where the hanging loops attach, I just did a single layer of wool.
 To help keep the edges intact a bit better, I did a blanket stitch with embroidery floss I had in stash.
 A different stash floss sewed the letters to the cuff, as well